Sierra Vista has a rich history going back to the establishment of Fort Huachuca in the late 19th century.

 loading...

-The city was officially founded in 1927 and later renamed Sierra Vista, Spanish for mountain view, when it was incorporated in 1956.
+The city was officially founded in 1927 and later renamed Sierra Vista, a Spanish word that means mountain view, when it was incorporated in 1956.

 KWCD Country logo